EPCCed/eidf-docs/docs/services/s3/getting-started.md

 !!!
 Tip "Troubleshooting: `botocore.exceptions.ClientError: An error occurred (InvalidBucket-Name) when calling the CreateBucket operation: None`"

-    This exception can be raised if a bucket name does not conform to the naming requirements.
+    This error can occur if a bucket name does not conform to the naming requirements.

 !!!
 Tip "Troubleshooting: `botocore.exceptions.ParamValidationError: Parameter validation failed: Invalid bucket name'"

-    This exception can also be raised if a bucket name does not conform to the naming requirements, specifically if it has a colon `:`.
+    This error can occur if a bucket name does not conform to the naming requirements, specifically if it has a colon `:`.

 ### List files in a bucket